Are Target-Date Funds the Ideal Default Investment Choice?

 Other Problems Persist

-While the glide-path scenario remains problem, the “Popping the Hood III” analysis also found other significant problems in these areas:
+While the glide-path scenario remains a problem, the “Popping the Hood III” analysis also found other significant problems in these areas:

 Reduce the fees.
 The report found that while some new entrants have entered the market with lower fees, the overall fee levels “continue to remain high.”